martinoywa/perfect-password/README.md

 tend to always use.
 So instead of building a fully functional password manager and generator, I decided to stick to just a single functinoality, that will not extremely alter a users mental model.

+All character types from lower case and upper case letters, punctuation marks, to digits will most like be included in your new password, thus passing the standard password rules that require a password to include them.

 # How to use
 - Visit https://perfectpassword.azurewebsites.net/.